What is the Best Time to Post on Dribbble?

 Just head on over to their login page here and follow the steps to get started.

-Now that your account has been set up, any artists or designers must fill up their profile.
+Now that your account has been set up, any artists or designers must fill up their profiles.

 Since Dribbble is a platform for designers at all levels, feel free to upload your previous or current work to get feedback.